14 FAM 500

 14 FAM 513 OFFICIAL TRAVEL EXPENSES

 In accordance with the provisions of law and these regulations, Foreign Service employees and the members of their families are entitled only to actual and necessary expenses incurred in the performance of official travel.
 Travelers are expected to make a conscientious effort to minimize costs of official travel and to assume costs of a personal nature and any additional expenses incurred for personal convenience.
+No expenses should be incurred prior to the receipt of an official travel authorization that specifically authorizes the expenditure and/or entitlement.
+Any expense incurred prior to the issuance of a travel authorization may be considered unauthorized and not reimbursable.

 14 FAM 514 AGENCY EXCEPTIONS